stevenspads/reactwind-components/README.md

-# Reactwind Component Library
+# Reactwind Components

-A library of reusable React components that can be copied into your next project.
+Reusable React components that can be copied into your next project.
 Components are styled using [TailwindCSS](https://tailwindcss.com) and have support for dark mode.

-The reusable component library can be found in the `components/UI` folder.
+The reusable components can be found in the `components/UI` folder.

 ## Storybook